vodvlad/YtmBot/README.md

 # Introduction
-This bot was created to upload audio files to YouTube Music.
+This telegram bot was created to upload audio files to YouTube Music.
 To use the bot, you need to send him a link to a video from YouTube.
 The bot will download the video locally and convert it to mp3 format, then upload the audio file to the YouTube music service.
 You can also send a regular audio file to the bot, it will also automatically upload the file to the service.

 # Starting